MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform-upgrade-config.md

 ## Download the latest release

 Access the latest release of the ALM accelerator for Power Platform [follow this link](https://github.com/microsoft/coe-starter-kit/releases/latest).
-The page describes the Change Log, and some instruction about the upgrade.
-At the end of the page, the assets files created in the new released example: **centerofexcellencealmaccelerator_1.0.20220517.1_managed.zip**.
+The page describes the Change Log, and some instructions about the upgrade.
+At the end of the page, are the assets files created in the release, example: **centerofexcellencealmaccelerator_1.0.20220517.1_managed.zip**.

 To get the latest tag of the pipelines [follow this link](https://github.com/microsoft/coe-alm-accelerator-templates) and select **tags** near the branch name, you should find the latest tag in the top of the list, example: **CenterofExcellenceALMAccelerator-May2022**.

 ## Installing the ALM accelerator for Power Platform solution

-Go to [https://make.powerapps.com](https://make.powerapps.com) and after selecting the environment you plan to use, select **Solutions** -> **Import solution** -> **Browse** to select the location of the zip file downloaded in the previous section, example: **centerofexcellencealmaccelerator_1.0.20220517.1_managed.zip**.
+Go to [https://make.powerapps.com](https://make.powerapps.com) and select the environment you plan to use.
+Select **Solutions** -> **Import solution** -> **Browse** to select the location of the zip file downloaded in the previous section, example: **centerofexcellencealmaccelerator_1.0.20220517.1_managed.zip**.
 Select **Next** and expand the **Advanced settings**, make sure the **Upgrade** is selected.
 Select **Import** to finalize the upgrade.

-After the import is completed the reactivation of the **CustomAzureDevOps** custom connector needs to be done.
+When the import is completed, the reactivation of the **CustomAzureDevOps** custom connector needs to be done.
 The following steps need to be done.

 1. Select **Data** -> **Custom Connectors** and edit the **CustomAzureDevOps**
 1. Go straight to the Security tab and select **Edit**